sagrawal31/angular-user-role/README.md

 # Angular User Role

-Insired by Grails [Spring Security Core](http://grails.org/plugin/spring-security-core) plugin concept of roles and [TagLib](http://grails-plugins.github.io/grails-spring-security-core/v2/guide/helperClasses.html#securityTagLib).
+Inspired by Grails [Spring Security Core](http://grails.org/plugin/spring-security-core) plugin concept of roles and [TagLib](http://grails-plugins.github.io/grails-spring-security-core/v2/guide/helperClasses.html#securityTagLib).

 This library provides a simple vanilla access control for your Angular application.
 By definition role is named set of abilities (permissions) by which specific group of users is identified.
 Role names can be like `ROLE_ADMIN`,